Kraktoos/old-kraktoos.com/content/posts/distro-to-start-with/index.md

 ---

-If you're still not sure which distro to use, you can install a virtual machine (or live USB) with any one that you want!
+If you're still not sure which distro to use, you can install a virtual machine (or live USB) with anyone that you want!
 You don't need to install it on your main computer straight away!

 Also, what many people don't know is that any distro can practically be turned into any other distro.